-- x1: The municipality did not perform in line with budgeted amounts for Solid Waste Electricity line items due to under performance in terms or revenue collection - x2: The municipal rental facilities are not perfomnce in terms of boosting revenue collection are not yielding much due their poor state and requiring renovation. - x3: The raising increase in debtors as well as the charge of interest which is determined by the prime lending rate plus 1% on outstandind debtors. - x4: The municipality did not budget for this line item this will be corrected during the adjustment budget. - x5: Rental Income should have been mapped with rental of facilities. - x6: The municipality did not budget for this line item this will be corrected during the adjustment budget. - x7: The municipality underperformed on this line item due to the traffic section not under perfomance. - x8: The budget was moved to interest debtors during adjustment as we had no substantial investments. - x9: Rates under estimated. - x10: Licence and permints was not budgeted for during the budget. - x11: The municipality did not budget for this line item this will be corrected during the adjustment budget. - x12: Equitable share not fully received.
-5.2m offset. - x13: Not budgeted for. - x14: Under estimated budget for fines and penalties. - x15: Not budgeted for. - x16: Under estimated due to salary error suspense amounts not taken to account. - x17: Overestimated due to salary error suspense amounts not taken to account. - x18: Budgeted for depreciation and armotisation accordingn to AFS of 2122. - x19: Impairement loss was not budgeted for during the budget preparation. - x20: Finance cost was not budgeted for. - x21: Debt impairment accordingg to AFS of 2122. - x22: No budgeted for. - x23: Budget estimated according to the invoices of 202122. - x24: Overstated budget for contracted services. - x25: Correcting misclassification. - x26: General expenditure overstated.
+- x1: The municipality did not perform in line with budgeted amounts for Solid Waste Electricity line items due to under performance in terms or revenue collection - x2: The municipal rental facilities are not perfomnce in terms of boosting revenue collection are not yielding much due their poor state and requiring renovation. - x3: The raising increase in debtors as well as the charge of interest which is determined by the prime lending rate plus 1% on outstandind debtors. - x4: The municipality did not budget for this line item this will be corrected during the adjustment budget. - x5: Rental Income should have been mapped with rental of facilities. - x6: The municipality underperformed on this line item due to the traffic section not under perfomance. - x7: The budget was moved to interest debtors during adjustment as we had no substantial investments. - x8: Rates under estimated. - x9: Licence and permints was not budgeted for during the budget. - x10: Equitable share not fully received.
+5.2m offset. - x11: No budgeted for. - x12: Under estimated budget for fines and penalties. - x13: Under estimated due to error suspense amounts not taken to account. - x14: Overestimated due to error suspense amounts not taken to account. - x15: Budgeted for depreciation and armotisation accordingn to AFS of 2122. - x16: Impairement loss was not budgeted for during the budget preparation. - x17: Finance cost was not budgeted for. - x18: Debt impairment accordingn to AFS of 2122. - x19: No budgeted for.

-(Registration number NC093) Annual Financial Statements for the year ended 30 June 2023
+(Registration number NC093) Annual Financial Statements for the year ended June 30, 2023